RJoshi141/cinemate/README.md

 ---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Follow these steps to contribute:
+Follow these steps:

 1. Fork the repository.
 2. Create a new branch: